-It is the middle of Football season and everyone is getting more and more excited about cheering on their favorite team(s) all weekend long!
+It is the middle of football season and everyone is getting more and more excited about cheering on their favorite team(s) all weekend long!
 One of America’s favorite past times is to sit around with your family and friends, watch a day filled of football, and eat great food.
-Enter in this chili recipe: a delicious, leaner take on one of our favorite gameday dishes.
-Make a big pot in the morning and enjoy chili all day in so many different ways: chili dogs, frito chili pie, chili burgers… the list goes on and on!
+Enter in this Gameday Chili recipe: a delicious, leaner take on one of our favorite gameday dishes.
+Make a big pot in the morning and enjoy chili all day in so many different ways: chili dogs, frito chili pie, chili burgers…the list goes on and on!

 1 lb. ground sirloin